 As remote working becomes more and more widespread, tools like screen sharing software are inevitably going to play a vital role in helping us make the transition.
 From webinars to whiteboard collaboration, screen share programs are already helping to make the remote workplace an everyday reality.
 They’re ensuring that colleagues collaborate fruitfully with one another with minimal inconvenience to all concerned.

 If you’re new to screen sharing, you shouldn’t find it too arduous to get accustomed to.
 Of course, there’s likely to be a degree of trial and error involved in those initial stages.
 The best thing to do is spend some time getting to know your chosen screen sharing software so that you know what its capabilities and features are.
-That way you can learn how you can make effective use of them.
+That way, you can learn how you can make effective use of them.

 This should help you reduce the risk of suffering any technical glitches or mistakes during meetings and presentations.
 Run through any presentations in advance, too.

-Also, when you’re screen sharing, be sure to turn off other notifications so they don’t pop up while you’re presenting.
+Also, when you’re screen sharing, be sure to turn off other notifications, so they don’t pop up while you’re presenting.
 This can cause confusion and embarrassment, as well as potentially disrupting your mid-flow.
 You should also ensure you close any other programs, browser tabs, folders, and files before you share your screen.
 The visual clutter can make it harder for others to understand what’s going on.

 Finally, if you’re choosing a screen sharing app for your business, you must make sure you choose one that’s genuinely right for your needs – and those of your colleagues.
 As we’ve discussed, some apps offer more features than others.
-A basic screen sharing app might be fine for occasional use, but if you’re looking for one that’ll facilitate close, cross-team collaborative communications, you’ll need an app that provides the requisite capability.
+A basic screen sharing app might be fine for occasional use.
+Still, if you’re looking for one that’ll facilitate close, cross-team collaborative communications, you’ll need an app that provides the requisite capability.

 Whichever app you choose, there’s no question that remote working is going to continue to grow rapidly in the years ahead.
 How we adapt to it now is important.
 We need to work out how we’re going to keep our teams connected as this epochal transformation in working habits occurs.
 Choosing the screen sharing software that’s right for your business will do much to assist your company in making the transition.
 Good luck!